AdityaSingh-byte/CW-Project/README.md

 Create a look-a-like landing page from  https://www.dmart.in/

-Use bootstrap framework to achieve the design.
+Use a bootstrap framework to achieve the design.

-Implement appropraite animations and effects.
+Implement appropriate animations and effects.

 2- Figma project

-Objectives :-
+Objectives:-

-Create a pixel perfect design from a figma template.
+Create a pixel-perfect design from a Figma template.

 Implement styling using CSS pre-processor(SASS).